risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

 If the license key is valid, the result will be `t` (true); if invalid, the function will return an error.

-## Pricing

-Pricing for RisingWave Premium will be based on the cluster size, measured in RisingWave Units (RWUs).
-The number of RWUs will be determined based on the scale of data ingestion, number of streaming jobs, the complexity of use case.
-There could be additional factors as well.
-Please contact our sales at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com) for more details.

 ## Support

 RisingWave Premium edition offers the premium support: